Learn Java Easy. Chapter 5 Exercises

 }

 Exercise 17.
-We create a program where we enter a number via keyboard.
-Then, the program calculates all multiples of 3 up to that number, adds them up, and displays the result on the screen.
+We create a program in which we enter a number via keyboard.
+Then, the program calculates all multiples of 3 up to that figure, adds them and shows the result on the screen.

 Solution: